JWBurgers/An_Introduction_to_Cryptography/Chapter 4 - Symmetric Cryptography.md

 Washington and Moscow were, then, able to communicate secretly by using these random numbers for creating one-time pads.
 Each time you needed to communicate, you would use the next portion of random numbers for your message.

 While highly secure, the one-time pad faces significant practical limitations: the key needs to be as long as the message and no part of a one-time pad can be re-used.
 This means that you need to keep track of where you are in the one-time pad, store a massive number of bits, and exchange random bits with your counterparties from time to time.
+As a consequence, the one-time pad is not frequently used in practice.

-Due the practical challenges of the one-time pad, the predominant stream ciphers used in practice are **pseudorandom stream ciphers**.
+Instead, the predominant stream ciphers used in practice are **pseudorandom stream ciphers**.
 Salsa20 and a closely related variant called ChaCha are examples of commonly used pseudorandom stream ciphers.

 With these pseudorandom stream ciphers, you first randomly select a key K that is shorter than the length of the plaintext.
 Such a random key K is usually created by our computer on the basis of unpredictable data which it collects over time, such as the time between network messages, mouse movements, and so on.